 Yeah, that's an odd problem, especially with everything new.
 I doubt it has anything to do with ECM programming.
 Does it ever pop any codes when you get it to act up?

-The only code that popped was O2 sensor, and both have since been replaced.
+The only code that popped was O2 sensor and both have since been replaced.
 I was told BWD sensors might be flaky for this engine, and that is what I used.
 I was thinking spark advance could be off, but no way to check timing except by watching computer output.

 I would definitely recommend using GM parts when you can.
 And yes, there is no way to even adjust timing, you can just watch it on scanner.
 Have a fuel pressure gauge installed when you get it to act up at the higher RPM'S to see if pressure drops.
 We have seen high resistance problems in the fuel pump wiring at the tank cause fuel pump problems. a

 I am considering checking timing chain, (160K miles on car), but hard to imagine a chain slipping.

-If it was a mechanical issue, it would probably be more prevalent at all rpms, and not just at 2100.
+If it was a mechanical issue it would probably be more prevalent at all rpms and not just at 2100.
 Something has to be glitching out at that rpm, whether it be electrical wiring or a sensor.
 Unfortunately, without setting any other codes or having another starting point for diagnosis, you're basically left at trying parts until you fix it.
 I'd definitely give the harness a good look over again, especially down the block on either side.